List of Triple-A baseball stadiums

 There are 30 stadiums in use by Triple-A Minor League Baseball teams, which are the top affiliates of Major League Baseball clubs.
-The International League uses 20 stadiums, and the Pacific Coast League uses 10.
-The oldest stadium among these teams is Cheney Stadium, home of the Pacific Coast League's Tacoma Rainiers, which opened in 1959.
-The newest stadium is Polar Park, home of the International League's Worcester Red Sox, which opened in 2021.
-The highest seating capacity of all active Triple-A teams is 16,600 at Sahlen Field, where the International League's Buffalo Bisons play.
+The International League (IL) uses 20 stadiums, and the Pacific Coast League (PCL) uses 10.
+The oldest stadium among these teams is Cheney Stadium, home of the PCL's Tacoma Rainiers, which opened in 1960.
+The newest stadium is The Ballpark at America First Square, home of the PCL's Salt Lake Bees, which opened in 2025.
+One stadium was built in the 1960s, two in the 1980s, seven in the 1990s, eleven in the 2000s, seven in the 2010s, and two in the 2020s.
+The highest seating capacity of all active Triple-A teams is 16,600 at Sahlen Field, where the IL's Buffalo Bisons play.
 The stadium with the lowest capacity is Tacoma's Cheney Stadium, which seats 6,500.